To recognize the symptoms, first, we need to know the basics of diabetes.

 Many factors may increase the chance of having diabetes complications.
 Those risk factors are:

-Effective ways to prevent this illness are to have a healthy weight, reduce or quit smoking, and exercise on a regular basis.
+Effective ways to prevent this illness are to have a healthy weight, reduce or quit smoking, and exercise regularly.

 Treating Symptoms in Men